jimhigson/oboe.js-dissertation/main/main.md

 `public List<Address> getAddresses()`.
 This may pose a problem in some cases and it would be interesting in future to investigate a system such as Ruby on Rails that natively understands English pluralisation.
-Unions were also considered as a way to allow a pattern matching against singular or plural elements, resembling `address|addresses.*` but it was decided that until the usefulness is better demonstrated it is simpler to solve this problem outside of the JSONPath language by expecting the programmer
+Unions were also considered as a way to allow pattern matching against singular or plural elements, resembling `address|addresses.*` but it was decided that until the usefulness is better demonstrated it is simpler to solve this problem outside of the JSONPath language by expecting the programmer